 If you’d like to have me talk to your group or your book club, please use the contact form on this site.

-I appear on Mass Appeal every two weeks in the warmer months of the year.
+I appear on Mass Appeal every other Tuesday in the warmer months of the year.

 And on Wednesday, September 13, I will return to the Senior Center in Charlemont, Massachusetts, to sing and cook lunch with the gang.
 If you're interested in coming, please reserve a spot at 413-339-4201.